angular/angular/aio/content/guide/upgrade.md

 [component API](https://docs.angularjs.org/api/ng/type/angular.Module)
 introduced in AngularJS 1.5.

-A simple example of an upgradable component is one that just has a template and a controller:
+An example of an upgradable component is one that just has a template and a controller:

 <code-example path="upgrade-module/src/app/upgrade-static/hero-detail.component.ts" region="hero-detail" header="hero-detail.component.ts">